Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Recent Performances

-- In last week's outing against the Buccaneers, Kupp picked up 183 yards on nine receptions (averaging 20.3 yards per catch) while scoring one touchdown.
+- In last week's game against the Buccaneers, Kupp racked up nine catches for 183 yards (20.3 yards per catch) and scored one touchdown.

-- Over his last three outings, Kupp's 25 targets have resulted in 21 grabs for 362 yards (120.7 ypg) and three touchdowns.
+- Over his last three games, Kupp has 362 receiving yards on 21 receptions (25 targets), with three touchdowns, averaging 120.7 yards per game.

 Kupp's Los Angeles Teammates